 Areas for Improvement

 Some photographers might find it hard to print A5 cards.
-I’d like it if there were a formatted A4 version (two A5 cards in one) available.
-Any photographer could print the cards on normal sheets of paper.
+I’d have liked to see an A4 version (two A5 cards in one) available.
+Then, anyone could print the cards on normal sheets of paper.
+Right now, it requires specific software knowledge to do so.

 Grab yours right here.